5 Best Coffee Shops in Bali with a Mountain View

 In case what you desire is souvenirs smaller in size, you can opt for accessories including bracelets, necklaces, earrings, silver pieces of jewelry, key chains, dream catchers, and numerous others.

 Are you running out of outfits to wear?
-You can head over to the market and purchase several pieces of tops, bottoms, and casual Boho-themed dresses as your liking.
+You can head over to the market and purchase several pieces of tops, bottoms, and casual Boho-themed dresses as your like.
 Balinese textiles are available in diverse styles and colors, such as sarong, kebaya, and batik, apart from casual clothing.
 You can pick your favorite and pack them as souvenirs too.
 They are a perfect mascot of clothing to introduce to your closer ones who have not got the chance to visit Bali.

 Ratan bags are extremely popular worldwide.
 The fiber strands are eco-friendly and available in multiple variants of color in the traditional market that you can choose to your heart’s content.
 Rattan bags complete your casual daily wear as your travel-go-to bag.
 They are unique, lovely, and up to the trend.

 The best part about Ubud traditional art market is you will easily spot cute home utensils from bamboo and wood material.
-Some of them are woven baskets, wooden plates and other dining utensils that will be very eye-catching for your content-marketing material, home décor, or personal use.
+Some of them are woven baskets, wooden plates, and other dining utensils that will be very eye-catching for your content-marketing material, home décor, or personal use.

 If you do not see the price tag for the items, do not hesitate to ask while mingling with the local sellers.
-Shopping in Ubud market allows you to experience how humble the locals are in Bali, and by purchasing the items from the market, you unintentionally contribute to help their economy.
+Shopping in the Ubud market allows you to experience how humble the locals are in Bali, and by purchasing the items from the market, you unintentionally contribute to helping their economy.
 While you are trying your luck to bargain, keep in mind that $1 also means so much for these locals.